StackVista/stackstate-docs/stackpacks/integrations/vsphere.md

 To uninstall the VMWare vSphere StackPack and disable the VMWare vSphere check:

-1. Go to the StackState UI **StackPacks** &gt; **Integrations** &gt; **VMWare vSphere** screen and click UNINSTALL.
+To remove all VMWare vSphere specific configuration from StackState, go to the StackState UI **StackPacks** &gt; **Integrations** &gt; **VMWare vSphere** screen and click UNINSTALL.
-   * All VMWare vSphere specific configuration will be removed from StackState.
-2. Remove or rename the Agent integration configuration file, for example:
+2. To disable toe VMWare vSphere check on the StackState Agent, remove or rename the associated Agent integration configuration file, for example:

    ```text
     mv vsphere.d/conf.yaml vsphere.d/conf.yaml.bak